Retirement Fund Withdrawal Calculator

 Tips

-A $60,000 withdrawal today will have less purchasing power in the future due to inflation.
-Consider adjusting your withdrawal amount annually by 2-3% to maintain your lifestyle, but be aware this will accelerate fund depletion if not balanced by higher returns.
+A $60,000 withdrawal today will have less purchasing power in future years.
+Consider adjusting your withdrawal annually by 2-3% to maintain your lifestyle, but test the impact on fund longevity by increasing the withdrawal amount.

 Sustaining Your Nest Egg: A Retirement Fund Withdrawal Analysis